 There are two versions of the IELTS test: Academic and General Training.
 Most students take Academic IELTS to enter an English-speaking university or work overseas in a profession such as healthcare.
 They will need to display competence in academic uses of English, such as written and spoken argument.
 General Training IELTS is for immigration purposes only, and the reading and writing tasks are more focussed on everyday uses of English.

-2. Familiarise yourself with the structure of the test
+2. Make yourself familiar with the IELTS test structure

 Both versions of the IELTS test consist of four modules: Listening, Reading, Writing and Speaking.
 IELTS is a paper-based test, except for the Speaking module which is a face-to-face interview.
 The test takes around three hours in total, though the Speaking module is usually held separately.
 The Introduction to IELTS category on this website provides more detailed breakdowns of the four modules and question types.
 Read these articles carefully first, as you will need to draw on this information in the classroom.

 3. Have the students taken IELTS before?

 Most students will be aiming for a Band 6 or 7 score.
 The individual module scores are especially important as they will suggest what the focus of your lessons should be.
 One extreme generalisation that can be made is that IELTS students may fall into one of two broad categories.
 Those with higher scores in Listening and Speaking may have spent some time in an English-speaking environment and now need familiarisation with written academic discourse.
 Conversely, those with higher scores in Reading and Writing may have spent years studying from books and would benefit most from communicative-style teaching methods.

 You don’t need IELTS test materials to start preparing students.
 You can begin by selecting materials or designing activities that correspond roughly to the tasks students will be set in the test.
 Many of these are fairly common tasks found in EFL classrooms:

 - Listen for information

 - Read and comprehend lengthy magazine-type articles (Academic only)

 - Read and comprehend simple written texts (General Training only)

 - Write a short description of a diagram (Academic only)